 While Cleveland is very much a city made up of dozens of diverse and eclectic neighborhoods, it’s Downtown Cleveland that dazzles after dusk.

 Catch a Broadway blockbuster in a vaudeville-style theater and do some fine dining next to a sparkling chandelier at Playhouse Square.
-Nosh on farm-to-table treats at the restaurants of celeb chefs, bowl a few strikes or sip high-end cocktails along East 4th St. Grab a nightcap and cut a rug in the Warehouse District.
+Nosh on farm-to-table treats at the restaurants of celeb chefs, bowl a few strikes or sip high-end cocktails along East 4th St. Grab a nightcap and dance the night away in the Warehouse District.
 Or, dine and drink along the waterfront in the newly revived East Bank of the Flats.

 Put on your shades, jam to some live tunes, sip a cold beer and dip your toes in the sand because—believe it or not—Cleveland throws some seriously amazing beach parties every summer.